nhandelman1/nhandelman1.github.io/software_dev.md

 I started with Python in Fall 2019 for a school project, and I've used it for a few school, work and personal projects since then.
 It has proven quite easy to learn.
 I did not use a formal tutorial to learn it though, so I'm still picking up on the "pythonic" coding style.

-Versions and technology: Python (3.7 and 3.8), PyQt5, requests, numpy, pandas, statsmodels, scipy, matplotlib
+Versions and technology: Python (3.7 and 3.8), PyCharm IDE, PyQt5, requests, numpy, pandas, statsmodels, scipy, matplotlib, MySQL

 Strengths:
   * Currently using Python for personal and work projects, so my mind is attuned to it.